Partnering dill with fish and seafood got its start a few thousand years ago in the Nordic countries of northern Europe.

-Partnering dill with potatoes, root vegetables, cabbage, cauliflower, and as a flavoring for pickled vegetables, cucumbers, and gherkins also got its start in northern Europe, in Poland and Russia.
+Partnering dill with potatoes, root vegetables, cabbage, and cauliflower, and as a flavoring for pickled vegetables, cucumbers, and gherkins also got its start in northern Europe, Poland, and Russia.

 Another clue: the name dill comes from the Old Norse and Saxon word dilla which means “to lull”—dill seeds were commonly used to soothe babies to sleep.

 Dill might be one of the original comfort foods—or herbs.

 Dill can be used as both an herb and spice—the feathery leaves are used as an herb (herbs come from plant leaves), and the small, hard, dried seed is used as a spice (spices come from plant parts other than leaves).

 - Use dill leaves to flavor salads, soups, cream sauces, and vegetable sautés; the effect is cooling.

 - Use dill seed to flavor bread, cakes, pickles, sauerkraut, and cole slaw; the effect is warming.